Lucky duckies: Expansion and limits of the original argument

 In recent years, the number and percentage of Americans who pay no federal income tax has increased.
 According to a 2007 report by the Statistics of Income division of the Internal Revenue Service, in 2006 the Internal Revenue Service received 134,372,678 individual income tax returns, of which 90,593,081 (67.42%) showed that they paid or owed federal income tax for 2005.
 That is, 32.58% of those Americans who filed income tax returns did not owe any federal income tax at all for 2005.
 This percentage increased substantially in 2008, and for 2009 was 47%.

 The federal income tax is only one of several taxes Americans pay.
 Americans who pay zero federal income taxes do pay other taxes, such as payroll taxes (a.k.a.
-FICA), excise taxes, sales taxes, tariffs, gift taxes, unemployment taxes, state income taxes, property taxes, and self-employment taxes.
+FICA), excise taxes, sales taxes, gift taxes, unemployment taxes, state income taxes, property taxes, and self-employment taxes.

 Federal payroll taxes are imposed on nearly every American with income from employment (there are exceptions for certain students, certain religious objectors, and certain state/local government employees who participate in a state/local pension).
 Federal self-employment taxes are imposed on nearly every American with net income from self-employment above $400 (again with exceptions for certain religious objectors).
 So almost all Americans with some earned income do pay some federal taxes.
 However, the US also allows earned income tax credits to certain individuals, which can lower their income taxes below zero.
 When these refundable tax credits equal or exceed other federal taxes, the individual is said to pay "no net federal taxes."

 As of 2006, according to New York Times columnist David Leonhardt, approximately 10% of Americans paid no net federal taxes.
 Leonhardt did not have figures for 2010, and there were several refundable tax credits which were created or expanded between 2006 and 2010.

 According to Congressional Budget Office estimates, the lowest earning 20% of Americans (24.1 million households earning an average of $15,900 in 2005) paid an "effective" federal tax rate of 3.9%, when taking into account income tax, social insurance tax, and excise tax.
 For comparison, the same study found that the highest earning 1% of Americans (1.1 million households earning an average of $1,558,500 in 2005) paid an "effective" federal tax rate of 21.9%, when including the same three types of taxes.

 In 2011, British financial journalist Ian Cowie argued that people who do not earn enough to pay tax should be stripped of the right to vote as they should not have the right to control how others' money is taxed and spent: "Their contribution is not just negative in financial terms – they take out more than they put in – but likely to be damaging to the decisions taken by democracies."
 His colleague Benedict Brogan described the idea as 'intriguing' and 'worth checking out'.